 We passionately follow current trends in research and maintain a keen interest in the progress and advances in science.
 We are proud to collaborate with talented scientists who have potential to change our future for better.
 SCIOTHECA understands how precious the client researcher’s time is.

-- ERC and MSCA IF are a flagship for H2020
+- ERC and MSCA PF are a flagship for H2020 and HORIZON EUROPE

 - they are the most prestigious funding resources